Welcome to Pills4cure

 Ans: Fentanyl is among the most potent opioids, estimated to be 50–100 times stronger than morphine.

-Q2 Are opioids addictive?
+Q2 Are Opioid Analgesics addictive?

 Ans: Yes.
 Opioids have a high risk of addiction, especially when used long-term or without medical supervision.